-- 6 Work each hose end fully onto its union, then check that the hose is settled correctly and is properly routed.
+- washing-up liquid) as a lubricant, or soften it by soaking it in boiling water, but take care to avoid scalding. - 6 Work each hose end fully onto its union, then check that the hose is settled correctly and is properly routed.
 Slide each clip along the hose until it is behind the union flared end, before tightening it securely. - 7 Refill the system with coolant (see Chapter 1). - 8 Check carefully for leaks as soon as possible after disturbing any part of the cooling system.

-Thermostat removal, testing and refitting
+4 Thermostat - removal, testing and refitting